mjordan/islandora_bagger/README.md

 * you should always include the script's interpreter (php, python, etc.) and the full path to the script
 * the scripts are only executed if the Bag was successfully created
 * the scripts are executed in the order they appear in the list
-* all scripts are passed two arguments, 1) the current node ID and 2) the Bag's output directory (or if serialized, the path to the Bag file)
+* all scripts are passed two arguments, 1) the current node ID and 2) the Bag's output directory (or if the Bag was serialized, the path to the Bag file)
 * the results of the script are logged, including their exit codes.

 ## To do